oap-project/oap-tools/integrations/oap/dataproc/benchmark/OAP_MLlib_on_Dataproc_Bigdata.md

 spark.executor.memoryOverhead               512m
 # Refer to the default value of spark.executor.cores of /lib/spark/conf/spark-defaults.conf
 hibench.yarn.executor.num                   2
-# Divide the sum of vcores by hibench.yarn.executor.num
+# Divide the sum of vcores with hibench.yarn.executor.num
 hibench.yarn.executor.cores                 2
 # Equal to the sum of vcores
 spark.default.parallelism                   4
 # Equal to the sum of vcores
 spark.sql.shuffle.partitions                4
 ```